caspiankeyes/schrodingers-classifiers/README.md

 - **Ghost Circuits**: Residual activation patterns that persist after classifier collapse
 - **Attention Flicker**: The measurable uncertainty in attribution paths when a classifier is near collapse
 - **Recursive Observation**: Using models to observe themselves, creating interpretive mirrors
-- **Collapse-Induced Residue**: The interpretable symbolic remnants left by state collapse
+- **Symbolic Residue**: The interpretable symbolic remnants left by state collapse

 ## 🚀 Quick Start